Top 10 secrets of Kenauk (Seigneurie Papineau) unveiled!

 1. Precambrian marble and its unique flora

 Ten volunteer birdwatchers managed to identify 129 bird species.
-The cerulean warbler was heard once in 2016; several species worthy of mention have also been spotted, including eastern whip-poor-will and bald eagle.
+The cerulean warbler, which may live in the valley's tallest tree, was heard once in 2016.
+Several species worthy of mention have also been spotted, including eastern whip-poor-will, olive-sided flycatcher and bald eagle.

 Our botanists have identified several rare plants on the shores of Lake Papineau.
 Interestingly, some of them had no known occurrence in this area until now.
 Their presence is, among other things, an indicator of the well-preserved integrity of the water bodies and shores of the Kenauk property.

 The aim of this project is to understand the spatial ecology, population and fishing dynamics of lake trout, rainbow trout and bass in Lac Papineau.
 The project will provide the data and tools necessary to identify sustainable conservation strategies that will help ensure high-quality fishing on Lac Papineau while protecting its natural assets for future generations.

 6. Oak forests, possibly hosting rare squawroot

 Several hundred squawroot plants have been recorded among the property’s southwestern oak forests.
 Such a high occurrence of the plant, which has no chlorophyll, suggests that this is one of the greatest populations of this species in Quebec.

 7. Pearl mussel